-A look at the price action in the foreign exchange market, within the context of fundamenal developments.
+Dispassionate overview of the price action in the foreign exchange market in the context of the funamental developments.

-A look at the price action among the major currencies for the week ahead.
+A look at the likely price action in the forex market in the week ahead.